Functions for storing and restoring data in Fenix. More...

 | const Fenix_Data_subset | FENIX_DATA_SUBSET_FULL |

-| A standin for checkpointing/recovering all available data in a member. | |
+| A standin for checkpointing/recovering the full member's data. | |

 | const Fenix_Data_subset | FENIX_DATA_SUBSET_EMPTY |

-| A standin for checkpointing/recovering none of the available data in a member. | |
+| A standin for checkpointing/recovering all of pre-staged data. | |

 Functions for storing and restoring data in Fenix.